thomasgtaylor/how.wtf/content/post/2023-04-08-executing-python-scripts-with-a-shebang.md

 ---
-title: Executing Python scripts with a shebang
-date: 2023-04-08T10:50:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-08 10:50:00-04:00
 description: How to execute Python scripts using a shebang
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Executing Python scripts with a shebang
 ---

 The shebang line informs the operating system's shell where to find the interpreter.
 The program loader will execute the specified interpreter with the same arguments that were initially passed.